 After reaching a low point in 2012 of 7,144 tourists, the total number of visitors coming to Wrangell in the summer significantly increased over the past six years, mirroring regional trends.
-A total of 26,490 tourists came to Wrangell in 2019.
+A total of 26,701 tourists came to Wrangell in 2019.
 Visitor industry jobs and wages in Wrangell had remained relatively stagnant through 2017, despite an increasing number of visitors.
 The primary reason for this disparity appears to be Wrangell's previous reliance on the ferry system for bringing independent (non-cruise) visitors to the community.
-Ferry tourism decreased by 54% in Wrangell between 2014 and 2018 due to deep budget cuts to the Alaska Marine Highway System, reduced and unattractive schedules for tourists, and a lack of reliability due to last-minute cancellations of bookings by the ferry system.
-While cruise visitation nearly doubled during the same period, cruise passengers spend fewer dollars per visitor in the community than ferry tourists did, as they stay for a much shorter time and do not require overnight accommodations.15 Another reason for lack of tourism industry growth is a cap on the number of people allowed to visit Anan each year.16 The Anan Wildlife Observatory is managed by the Wrangell District of the Tongass National Forest and is only accessible by boat or plane.
+Ferry tourism decreased by 61% in Wrangell between 2014 and 2019 due to deep budget cuts to the Alaska Marine Highway System, reduced and unattractive schedules for tourists, and a lack of reliability due to last-minute cancellations of bookings by the ferry system.
+While cruise visitation more than doubled during the same period, cruise passengers spend fewer dollars per visitor in the community than ferry tourists did, as they stay for a much shorter time and do not require overnight accommodations.
+16 Another reason for lack of significant tourism employment growth is a cap on the number of people allowed to visit Anan each year.
+The Anan Wildlife Observatory is managed by the Wrangell District of the Tongass National Forest and is only accessible by boat or plane.
 With constraints on this prime visitor attraction it is difficult to grow the visitor sector as a whole.

-15 Total arriving ferry passengers have decreased by 70% since 1999.
+&lt;sup>16 Total arriving ferry passengers have decreased by 70% since 1999.

-16 While Anan capacity is not always met, daily caps in addition to seasonal caps mean that last minute cancellations for inclement weather or other factors cannot be "made up" at later dates.
+&lt;sup>17 While Anan capacity is not always met, daily caps in addition to seasonal caps mean that last minute cancellations for inclement weather or other factors cannot be "made up" at later dates.